Maneesana/simple-note-taking-app-yt/README.md

 ## Simple Note Taking App

-A very simple note taking app using HTML,CSS and Javascript using Vite.
+A very simple note taking app using HTML,CSS,Javascript and Vite.
 It consists of features to perform simple CRUD operations on localstorage and UIs.

 ## Setup